plone/meta/README.md

 while encouraging its adoption for the repositories under the [collective Plone organization](https://github.com/collective) and even your own private packages for your customers.

-With this configurations set in place, any developer has the answer to the following questions at their fingertips:
+With this configuration in place, any developer has the answer to the following questions at their fingertips:

 - Do the tests of this package pass?